Cohomological Mackey 2-functors: Mackey 2-motives via bisets

 where the map marked~$\mu$ is the multiplication of~$G$.
 We recognize the Frobenius relation $\reps\circ\leta=\big[ H=H=H \big]=\id_{H}$.
 On the other hand, the composite $\leps\circ\reta$ of \Cref{Def:co2mack-intro} is given by the span of~$G,G$-bisets~$\big[ G\overset{\mu\,}{\Leftarrow} G\times_H G \overset{\mu}{\To} G \big]$. \end{Exa}

 \begin{Rem} In view of \Cref{Lem:ess-image-int}, it is tempting to believe that $\cat{R}$ should give a biequivalence between $\biset$ and the 2-full subcategory of $\Span$ of all jointly faithful spans.
-Unfortunately the latter bicategory does not exist, as they are not stable under horizontal composition.
+Unfortunately the latter spans are not stable under composition, hence such a bicategory does not exist.
 To see why, just observe the diagram

 displaying a (very) non-jointly-faithful composite of two jointly faithful spans. \end{Rem}

 \begin{Rem} For $H=1$ the trivial group, \Cref{Prop:local-equivs} yields an equivalence